NicolaDM/MAPLE/README.md

     pypy3 MAPLEv0.2.1.py --inputTree inputTreeFile.tree --assignmentFile pango_consensus_sequences.maple --output MAPLE_outputFile

 It is necessary that the names in the file used for --assignmentFile are contained in the input tree as sample names.

+As of version 0.3.3 MAPLE can perform lineage assignment while also accounting for phylogenetic uncertainty via SPRTA branch support assessment.
+To do this, perform lineage assignment using also option --inputNexusTree providing as input the nexus tree from a previous MAPLE run where you estimated SPRTA branch support.